1930–31 Cardiff City F.C. season

 The 1930–31 season was the 30th season of competitive football played by Cardiff City F.C.
 It was the team's second season in the Second Division of the Football League since being relegated from the First Division during the 1928–29 season.
-They finished bottom of the Second Division after winning only 8 of their 42 league matches and scoring the fewest amount of goals in the league and were relegated to the Third Division South.
+They finished bottom of the Second Division after winning only 8 of their 42 league matches and scoring the fewest goals in the league and were relegated to the Third Division South.

 In the FA Cup, Cardiff were beaten by Third Division South side Brentford in a replay.
 A replay of the final of the 1929–30 Welsh Cup was held in October 1930 with Cardiff defeating Rhyl 4–2 following a hat-trick by Len Davies.
 In the 1930–31 Welsh Cup, Cardiff reached the semi-final before being eliminated by Shrewsbury Town.
 George Emmerson featured in more matches than any other player during the season, appearing 46 times in the campaign.
 Walter Robbins was the club's highest scoring player, netting 12 times in all competitions.

 Background

 Cardiff City played in the Football League Second Division in the 1930–31 season, having been relegated from the First Division during the 1928–29 season.
 It was the team's tenth season in the Football League since their inaugural campaign in 1920.
 The previous season, Cardiff had finished in eighth place in the Second Division, while a drop in attendance figures following relegation had led the club's board to allow the sale of several players to bolster their depleted finances.
 One highlight of the season had the first hosting of a South Wales derby since 1920, with Cardiff and Swansea Town meeting three times in during the campaign.
 The matches had attracted the biggest crowds of the season for both sides and the success led to plans being proposed for an annual competition between the two, but these ultimately failed to come to fruition.

 Before the new season, Jimmy Nelson was sold to Newcastle United for £7,000 after nine years with Cardiff.
 Billy Thirlaway was also sold to Tunbridge Wells.
 The club's board also approached captain Fred Keenor about reducing his wages, which were still at the same level as they had been during their First Division seasons.
 Keenor had been earning £8 a week, but the new deal reduced this to £6 a week during the season and £4 a week during the summer.
 The board hoped the reduction would force Keenor to move elsewhere, avoiding any criticism from fans over selling him.
 Keenor however was keen to remain in Cardiff and accepted the new terms.
 Billy Hardy, who had been with the club since 1912, was appointed to a player-coach role.

 As funds were limited, Fred Stewart made few additions to the playing squad.
-The most high profile signings were George Emmerson from Middlesbrough and local amateur Eddie Jenkins.
+The most high-profile signings were George Emmerson from Middlesbrough and local amateur Eddie Jenkins.